-I’ve written a few articles on this blog about the settings for my novels, which are all in lovely locations, as you may remember :) See my posts on Renaissance Lyon (The Silk Romance), or Richmond Park in London (The Antique Love), or the Yorkshire moors (A Way from Heart to Heart), or more recently Edinburgh (The Scottish Diamond).
+I’ve written a few articles on this blog about the settings for my novels, for example my posts on Renaissance Lyon (The Silk Romance), or Richmond Park in London (Penny’s Antique Shop of Memories and Treasures), or Edinburgh (In the Mouth of the Wolf).

 Although I live near one of the biggest cities in the UK, and Yorkshire’s capital, I would never dream of using it for a setting – unless I was writing a gritty crime novel, or a dystopian drama.
 When you’ve commuted through Leeds’ suburbs for years, and been out in Leeds on many a Saturday night (where the ambulances are literally lined up on the main thoroughfare, ready for the night’s revelries – aye, we know how to party hard up north) – you start to see the city with a bit of a jaded eye.